-There are two hornless entries, "Angels" and "Butterfly."
-Both are "sensitive" singer-songwriter fare with a wholly feminine point of view, but they are not out of place because the musical arrangements accompanying them do not get bogged down with syrupy strings or sappy instrumentation, and because Butler has a chance to show off her vocal prowess and versatility.
-These tracks require a much higher vocal register and feminine voice than the tougher sounding alto she uses on the jazz cuts.
+The two hornless entries, "Angels" and "Butterfly" are both "sensitive" singer-songwriter fare with a wholly feminine point of view, but they are not out of place because the arrangements accompanying them do not get bogged down with syrupy strings or sappy instrumentation, and because Butler has a chance to show off her considerable vocal versatility.
+These tracks require a much higher vocal register than the tougher sounding alto she used on the jazz pieces.

 Other highlights include "I Saw You on the Street Today," in which a very blue sounding flugelhorn joins Butler's melancholy voice and lyrics about ending a relationship with a philandering mate, and "A Hundred Tears From Now," a much more upbeat number with a completely different point of view on the same subject.

-Short Stories will appeal mostly to jazz fans but it can still please those with more mainstream tastes.
-It is a diverse work from a woman who can sing, compose, and write lyrics well.
+Short Stories is one of the few jazz recordings that demand the listener pay attention to the lyrics in order to fully enjoy the music.
+It will appeal mostly to jazz fans but it can still please those with more mainstream tastes.
+It is a diverse work from a woman who can sing and write well.
 With a good publicity machine Butler could achieve wide commercial acceptance.